snowman-repos/book/account_managers/README.md

 ### Contracts & Agreements

 The very first step in any project is setting down in writing exactly what your scope of work is and what are the roles and responsibilities of each party.
 Without a detailed agreement, you have nothing to fall back on if something goes wrong.
 It holds you, your team, and your client all accountable for the project deliverables.
 It also goes back to building client confidence in you and your team.
-Not only does it look professional, but you drawing up a formal agreement lets the client know that you have fully understood their requirements.
+Not only does it look professional, but you drawing up a detailed formal agreement lets the client know that you have fully understood their requirements and care enough about their project to put the time into it.
 Such an agreement may be known as a Scope of Work (SoW), an example of which may be found in _Appendix C - Scope of Work_, and should at its most basic level cover the following topics:

 * Project Goals
 * Feature Requirements